kartikkumbhar150/kartikkumbhar150/README.md

 🎓 I'm a passionate developer and AI enthusiast currently pursuing Computer Science.
 🚀 I love building impactful projects that combine Machine Learning, IoT, and Web Development.
 🌱 I'm currently working on:
-- 🧠 Early detection systems for learning disabilities using EEG and ML
-- 🌾 A multilingual AI-powered platform for farmers
-- 🧹 A C&D waste recycling web app: **Rubble Revivers**

----

 ## 🔧 Tech Stack